 What is Resilience?

-This can also be related directly to physical measures you can take to reduce the impact of flooding on a building.
 There are four main approaches you can take to reduce the impact of flooding on your home or business, which are:

 To read about the different types of flooding, please click here.